skypilot-org/skypilot/docs/source/reference/comparison.rst

 Faster developer velocity
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 SkyPilot provides faster iteration for interactive development.
-For example, a common workflow for AI engineers is to iteratively develop and train models by tweaking code and hyperparameters while observing the training runs.
+For example, a common workflow for AI engineers is to iteratively develop and train models by tweaking code and hyperparameters and observing the training runs.

 * **With Kubernetes, a single iteration is a multi-step process** involving building a Docker image, pushing it to a registry, updating the Kubernetes YAML and then deploying it.